pmascalchi/ImageJ_miscellaneous/README.md

 # ImageJ_miscellaneous

+> **Important:** to get the files, you can click in the list and then right click on "RAW" (top-right button above text) and select "Save link as...".

 Various tools for ImageJ / Fiji:
 - Fiji macro **syntax highlighting** for Notepad-plusplus (.xml file).
 To be uploaded through "Language > User-defined language > import").
 To run the macro code in ImageJ/Fiji from notepad++, click on "Run" (or "Execute") in the menu and write the following full path (replace only the part between <>):